MarvelcoOGFN/Ero-backend/readme.md

 - [x] match maker (need to be improved)
 - [x] Vbucks command
 - [x] Implement API for launcher login
+### This backend will not be fixed or updated anymore

 ## How to use ?
 1) Install [NodeJS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/try/download/community).